 About Columbus Crossroads

-The Columbus Crossroads project, one of the largest highway projects in Ohio, has been under construction for a year.
+The Columbus Crossroads project, one of the largest highway projects in Ohio, has been under construction since 2011.
 This first phase of I-70/71 construction will be completed in 2014.
 The $200 million I-71/670 project will improve safety, reduce congestion, and connect neighborhoods.
 It will add a new travel lane on I-670 and reduce weaving across traffic lanes to exits.
 Twenty-two new bridges will be built, including one with a first of its kind cultural wall designed with community input.

 ODOT Saves $41 Million and Six Months of Construction